 AGROLOGISTS/AGRONOMES CANADA is a national body comprising provincial agrology institute regulators.
 Ten Agrology Institutes exist across Canada, one for each province.
-As provincial regulators, we license agrology professionals and govern their work to ensure public protection in our individual provinces, through safe, competent and ethical practice.
-As members of the Agrologists/Agronomes Canada team, we work together to:
+As provincial regulators, they license agrology professionals and govern their work to ensure public protection in the individual provinces, through safe, competent and ethical practice.
+As members of the Agrologists/Agronomes Canada team, they work together to:

-- Those who provide advisory services that support agriculture are organized in Canada within the self- regulatory professional model and under the term 'Agrology'.
+- Those who provide advisory services that support agriculture and natural resources are organized in Canada within the self- regulatory professional model and under the term 'Agrology'.
 Agrology is a growing profession that is undergoing a transition to a more rigorously regulated and managed profession.
 Increasing public scrutiny of professions and recent and upcoming revisions to provincial Agrology legislation have provided drivers for revisiting the need and content of a National Entrance Standard (NES) for the profession.
+BCIA views the NES as guidelines only; the primary tool for assessing applications is the BCIA definition of Agrology according to the Agrologists Act.

 - The terms “agrology” and “agrologist” are largely unique to Canada.
 These terms help society define a wide range of activities ranging from teaching and research to consulting and advisory services.
 The advice and decisions of Agrologists may often have far-reaching consequences well beyond the individual client or customer.
 This is similar to some other professions such as law or engineering.
 Often it is not until we need specific products or services from these professionals that we have direct contact.